danReynolds/EARTH121/lectures/crustal_deformation.md

 ## Deformation - Composition

-General ranking of lithology according to strength, based on tests at room temperature and low confiing pressure:
+General ranking of lithology according to strength, based on tests at room temperature and low confining pressure:

 Strongest / competent: